thecredibleway/thecredibleway-com/docs/faq/questions/why-worry-about-eternity-if-life-after-death-cant-be-proved.md

 ## Near-Death Experiences (NDEs)

-Skeptics often ask *Can anything beyond religious texts suggest the possibility of life after death?* While Scripture provides the most direct revelation, other avenues also support belief in eternity.
+Sceptics often ask *Can anything beyond religious texts suggest the possibility of life after death?* While Scripture provides the most direct revelation, other avenues also support belief in eternity.
 Thousands of cases have been documented where people have clinically died and later been revived, often reporting remarkably consistent themes - heaven, hell, light, peace, awareness, or even